eth-act/zkevm-benchmark-workload/crates/metrics/README.md

 - `proof_size`: The size of the generated proof in bytes.
 - `proving_time_ms`: The time taken to generate the proof in milliseconds.

-`HardwareInfo` automatically detects and stores:
+`HardwareInfo` is a separate utility struct that automatically detects and stores:
 - `cpu_model`: The CPU model name.
 - `total_ram_gib`: Total system RAM in GiB.
 - `gpus`: Information about available GPUs (detected via nvidia-smi if available).

+This struct can be used independently to capture system information and can be serialized to JSON files.

 The crate offers functionality to: